Tristram Cary: Musical works

 Cary was one of the first British composers to work in musique concrète.
 In 1967 he created the first electronic music studio of the Royal College of Music.
-He built another at his home in Suffolk, which he transported to Australia when he emigrated there, and incorporated it into the University of Adelaide where he worked as a lecturer until 1986.
+He built another at his home in Fressingfield, Suffolk which he transported to Australia when he emigrated there, and incorporated it into the University of Adelaide where he worked as a lecturer until 1986.

 He provided the visual design for the EMS VCS3 synthesizer.

 Death

 Cary died in Adelaide, South Australia, on 24 April 2008, aged 82.

 Honours

 Cary won the 1977 Albert H. Maggs Composition Award.
 He was awarded the Medal of the Order of Australia in 1991 in recognition of service to music.
 He also received the 2005 lifetime achievement award from the Adelaide Critics' Circle for his contribution to music in England and Australia.